Materials

 4. Melting in the baking tin: The small blocks are placed individually in the baking tin and melted together.

-Mold for melting natural caoutchouc-Reiber balls
+Mold for melting natural caoutchoucfriction mallet

 5. Formation of the ball: This process produces a ball with the fusion seam still visible.
 The balls are removed from the mold and stored in large baskets for further transport.